doverh/access-control-python/README.md

 with open(import_file, "r") as file_ips, open(denied_list,"r") as file_denied_ips:
 ```

-### Read the file contents

-Read file content and assign to a variable.
+3.Read file content and assign to a variable.

 ```python
 ip_addresses = file.read()
 ```

-### Convert the string into a list
+4.Convert the string into a list

 Using the split method convert list into array.